Hotels4Teams

 Which hotels near Balloon Fiesta Park are good for team or group travel?

 Several hotels near Balloon Fiesta Park accommodate team and group travel.
-Quality Inn & Suites Albuquerque North near Balloon Fiesta Park (1.59 mi) offers meeting space, bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-Holiday Inn Express - Balloon Fiesta Park by IHG (1.61 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Staybridge Suites North - Albuquerque by IHG (1.72 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn & Suites Albuquerque North near Balloon Fiesta Park (1.59 mi, from $82/night), Holiday Inn Express - Balloon Fiesta Park by IHG (1.61 mi, from $128/night), and Staybridge Suites North - Albuquerque by IHG (1.72 mi, from $127/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn & Suites Albuquerque North near Balloon Fiesta Park also has bus or oversized vehicle parking.

 Are there budget-friendly hotels near Balloon Fiesta Park?